extratone/bilge/notes/Notes-A Week with an iPad Pro.md

 ## General Software Notes

 - The background persistence really is uncanny... like stumbling upon the fact that I was still logged in to TildeTown IRC in Blink (mosh tho) after like TWO DAYS without opening  Blink even though I had *not* enabled `geo track`.
+- Put simply, this device (versus any iPhone) makes Safari's native Reading List/Bookmarks functionalities *actually worthwile to use*.

 ## General Keyboarding Notes